-United States from 1877
+United States from 1877 0.5 unit

 An introduction to the economic, social, political, and intellectual history of the United States from 1877 to the present.
 Topics include the emergence of monopoly capitalism, reform movements, the Jazz Age, the Depression and the New Deal, and American foreign policy in the twentieth century.